 |Electrician moves blown rock wool away for installation of recessed can and then fails to push back the rock wool insulation.||HVAC technician moves batt away for install a new supply registrar.
 And then fails to trim and put back the fiberglass batt|

 In the case of blown insulation, we’ll sometimes see the material in areas where work is being performed compressed to the point where a minimum of 50% of the R-value is lost.
 These types of insulation problems are more common than people realize.

 If the access into the attic is in a closet or another part of the house, it must be treated as an important part of the thermal envelope.
 To gain access to an attic often a piece of sheetrock needs to be moved away from the access point.
 It is important that a piece of fiberglass be physically attached to the back of this sheetrock with glue.
 If the batt is not secured to the back of the sheet rock, it is not unusual that it is not put back in place when someone has been up in the attic.
-If our customers request it, we will create an insulation dam around the attic access to prevent blown insulation falling into the house.
+Although this detail may seem minor, it is little details like this that compromise overall R-value.

 Light density blown fiberglass insulation at a half pound per cubic foot can be blown away from both eve vents and/or tile roof vents on low pitched roofs.
 The result is exposed sheet rock and this is the very thing we are trying to eliminate in an attic.

-Ideally in an attic with eave vents a baffle is used to prevent the air blowing through the vent and into the insulation.
-Fortunately we do not come across this style of eave vents that often.
+Ideally in an attic with eve vents a baffle is used to prevent the air blowing through the vent and into the insulation.
+Fortunately we do not come across this style of eve vents that often.
 When we do, we include baffles in our estimates.